No history of Salem would be complete without the history of the Lemen-Frakes House and the lives of the people who entered therein.

 The Lemens also adopted and reared his cousin, Anna Judson Lemen, daughter of Judson Lemen.
 She married first John C. Wibel, by whom she had four children: Charles Lemen Wibel of Centralia; Mary Rand Lemen Wibel, born 1882, married Walter H. Hafeli of Central City 1902 and had children: Harold Eugene and Freda M. Hafeli; Lulu (Wibel) Ardinger of Alton; and Hattie (Wibel)Ferguson of Peoria.
 They raised their family in Marion County, Illinois.

 In 1909, Julius and Anna (Maier) Merten moved into the house.
 They rented it until 1914, when they bought it, which also included the guest house (which is now addressed as 334 South Castle).
 Julius was a merchant.
 He had Merten's Mercantile in Shattuc, Clinton County, Illinois.
-They were a German-Jewish family.
+They were a German-American family.
 Their children moving into the home with them were Beatrice M. J. (Merten) Frakes of Salem; Maurice R. Merten of Detroit, Michigan; Eunice E. (Merten) Hicks of Salem; Floyd Howard Merten of Harvey, Illinois; and Clyde E. Merten of Salem.

 Julius ran a Confectionary on the south side of the 100 block of West Boone in downtown Salem.
 It was the building that is connected to city hall.